LuYF-Lemon-love/pybind11-OpenKE/docs/source/usage.rst

 To retrieve a list of random ingredients, you can use the ``lumache.get_random_ingredients()`` function:

-.. autofunction:: pybind11_ke.lumache.get_random_ingredients
+.. autofunction:: lumache.get_random_ingredients

 The ``kind`` parameter should be either ``"meat"``, ``"fish"``, or ``"veggies"``.
 Otherwise, :py:func:`lumache.get_random_ingredients` will raise an exception.

-.. autoexception:: pybind11_ke.lumache.InvalidKindError
+.. autoexception:: lumache.InvalidKindError

 Model
 -----

-.. automodule:: pybind11_ke.test
+.. automodule:: module.test
     :members:
     :private-members:
     :special-members: